What Does Jiu Jitsu Mean?

 The effectiveness of Jiu Jitsu in real-world self-defense scenarios cannot be overstated.
 By leveraging an opponent’s energy, utilizing joint locks, chokes, and other submissions, Jiu Jitsu allows individuals to effectively control and neutralize attackers.
 The emphasis on groundwork also ensures that practitioners are prepared to defend themselves in close-quarters combat situations, where many altercations naturally end up.
 Additionally, the focus on sparring and live training in Jiu Jitsu helps practitioners develop the ability to perform under pressure, an essential skill in self-defense situations.

-See also What Is Gi In Jiu-Jitsu?
+See also What Is A Blue Belt In Jiu-Jitsu?

 Training for self-defense